 3. Seek Outside Help

-As previously mentioned, sometimes the main reason students are doing poorly on tests and quizzes is because they truly don’t understand the concepts or because they have poor test-taking skills.
+As previously mentioned, sometimes the main reason students earn low test scores is because they truly don’t understand the concepts or because they have poor test-taking skills.

 It’s important to remember that building positive habits is not something that happens overnight.
 It requires effort and time from students.
 However, once they learn these skills, they will have lifelong habits that benefit them for their entire education.